College of Visual & Performing Arts

 - Other Offices and Departments

-· The majority of our productions this academic year will once again be produced and performed in the Bondurant Auditorium of Preston Hall.
+· The majority of our productions will once again be produced and performed in the Bondurant Auditorium of Preston Hall.

-· The Department of Theatre and Cinema’s Department Office is now located in Room 245 of Walker Hall
+· The Department of Theatre and Cinema’s temporary department office is located in Room 245 of Walker Hall.